hejob/taichi-fvm2d-fluid-ns/README.md

 ### blunt shock wave around cylinder

 The case is also from [3] for validation on blunt type shock waves.
-Mach number 3.0 is used instead.
+Mach number is 2.5, but different Mach number is used in gif animation simulation (`updates needed`).

 The case also utilizes circular shaped grid mesh in favor of FVM method, a cutting boundary between surfaces in i0 and iend direction of the single block to provide validation coverage on interconnected data transfer.